mitre/stockpile/docs/Exfiltration-How-Tos.md

 # Exfiltration Scenarios and Setup

-This document will discuss how to utilize various exfiltration abilities within CALDERA, specifically focused on the following abilities:
+This document will discuss how to utilize various exfiltration abilities within Caldera, specifically focused on the following abilities:

 - Advanced File Search and Stager